 These Gluten free sugar cookies are a delicious treat at any time.
 This simple gluten free sugar cookie recipe makes delicious soft buttery cookies with crisp edges, just the way a cookie should be!!
-These cookies start in your mixing bowl and into your mouth in about 20 minutes!
+These cookies start in your

 Drop sugar cookies are one of my favorite cookies because they have all of that famous sugar cookie taste, with half the work.
 No cookie cutters needed, you just get yummy cookies.
 If you prefer to use cookie cutters, you will want to try my Gluten Free Cut-Out Cookies recipe!

 These gluten free sugar cookies are so good, you can even use them for ice cream sandwiches!
 I will keep nibbling on these delicious, soft gluten free sugar cookies until summer comes :-).

 What makes these gluten free sugar cookies so good:

 - Crispy edges.
 This gluten free sugar cookie recipe makes cookies with those perfect crisp edges, they hold together beautifully.